weberdc/fetch-tweets/README.md

 **NB** Field stripping is not provided in the commandline version.

+The text area at the top (which holds the full JSON of a Tweet) has a "Paste from clipboard" button.
+With this, if the user copies the JSON for a tweet from somewhere else (e.g. a previous collection), the app will paste it into the top text area, and the lower text area will contained an appropriately filtered version of the top one.
+Clicking in the text area and using Ctrl-V would not work, because as soon as the user clicks in the area, the text will be pushed to the clipboard - a feature for extracting the JSON quickly.

 Twitter credentials are looked for in `"./twitter.properties"`, and proxy info is looked for in `"./proxy.properties"`.
 Commandline options for the input file, the output file, and the Twitter properties are provided, along with a verbose